A record is a data-centric type that usually doesn’t contain behaviors. C# 9 introduced the keyword record

 - Simplifying Code: Records can help reduce boilerplate code, making your codebase more concise and easier to maintain.
 They are particularly beneficial when working with DTOs (Data Transfer Objects) and POCOs (Plain Old CLR Objects).

 - Domain Models: Records serve as effective tools for representing domain models in your application.
 You can define a record with properties that align with the data you’re modeling.
-Records offer the advantages of working with data in a strongly-typed and immutable manner, and they provide built-in capabilities for equality checking and formatting.
+Records offer the advantages of working with data in a strongly typed and immutable manner, and they provide built-in capabilities for equality checking, formatting, and nondestructive mutation.

 - Configuration Settings: Records are well-suited for representing configuration settings within an application.
 By creating a record with properties corresponding to different settings, you can easily pass these settings between methods and services, maintaining their immutability throughout.